dlajic/energy-forecasting-transformer-lightgbm/README.md

 * LightGBM achieves the best trade-off between performance and resource efficiency.
 * The Transformer model generalizes well to temporal patterns and may scale better in more complex or multi-network scenarios.
-* Both models show no signs of overfitting, validated by learning curves and consistent evaluation metrics.
+* Both models show no signs of overfitting, supported by learning curves, consistent evaluation metrics, and additional diagnostics such as residual distribution analysis and noise-feature validation.

 ---